rikingurditta/cs-778/15 not sure.md

-# I was REALLY late today and I'm not sure what's going on
+# More on finite volume method

 $$
 \newcommand{\x}{\mathbf x}